leenderthayen/BSG/docs/source/installation.rst

 .. code-block:: bash

    ./bsg_exec -i 63Ni.ini -o 63Ni

 upon which 4 files will be created detailing the calculation.
 The file ending in .txt contains a general overview.
+Note, *you* have to create the file 63Ni.ini, we'll see how you do that later in the next sections.